Improve your early years practice

-I see you staying at work late to make sure every last toy is sanitized, and that the classroom is ready for the next day.
-I see you juggling COVID-19 anxiety for yourself, and for a dozen or more families.
+I see you staying at work late to make sure the classroom is ready for the next day.
+I see you doing the vital work of caring for dozens of children, and connecting with their families.

 I see you doing one of the most critical jobs in the world, and wondering if it’s worth it.